garvchanana/Stock-Market-Prediction-using-LSTM/README.md

-# 📈 Stock Market Prediction using LSTM
+# Stock Price Prediction using LSTM

 Stock market prediction involves forecasting the future price of a stock based on historical data.
 This project uses Python, yfinance for data collection, and includes steps like data cleaning, preprocessing, transformation, and model building.